kavon/atJIT/README.md

 #### Option 2 — Vanilla

-You can also use plain-old LLVM + Clang version 6.
+You can also use plain-old LLVM + Clang version 6 or newer.
 To do this on Ubuntu 18.04, you can install using APT:

 ```bash